sebsel/wk-writingprompt/README.md

-# wk-writingprompt
+# Wanikani Writing Prompt

-This is an app to serve three or more random Japanese words from Wanikani as a writing prompt
+This is an app to serve three or more random Japanese words from Wanikani as a writing prompt.

+## Todo

+- [ ] Make it more utsukushii